NVIDIA/Megatron-LM/examples/inference/README.md

 <br>

 ##### 1.2 Running The Code
 An example of running the file is shown below.
-Change TP &PP values, model spec , tokenizer paths, etc.for your model .
+Change tokenizer paths, inference params etc.for your model .

-*NOTE: Most of these can be obtained from the script you used to train the model*
+For a quick recap on inference params refer to [this blog](https://ivibudh.medium.com/a-guide-to-controlling-llm-model-output-exploring-top-k-top-p-and-temperature-parameters-ed6a31313910)

 ```

 TOKENIZER_ARGS=(